It's late at night and you're itching for a fix. You're obsessed with your drug of choice so you head to the … the kitchen?

 So which foods launch those cravings and late-night pantry raids?
 (Hint: It's not broccoli.)
 Here's a look the foods most likely to trigger addictive feelings.

 It's not just college students looking for a gooey, cheesy midnight snack.
 Called the most popular food in the world, pizza is on the menu for about one in eight Americans every day, according to the U.S. Department of Agriculture.
-Pizza also tops the list of most addictive foods, according to a recent University of Michigan study that used the Yale Food Addiction Scale, a survey with questions about eating habits.
+Pizza also tops the list of most addictive foods, according to a 2015 University of Michigan study that used the Yale Food Addiction Scale, a survey with questions about eating habits.

 Any self-professed chocoholic knows the fulfilling joy of a chocolate candy bar or milk shake.
 And studies have shown that chocolate can lower your stress levels and help you live longer.
 Maybe that's why this sweet treat is so soothing.
 Romantics also swear it acts as an aphrodisiac.